As an Amazon Associate we earn from qualifying purchases.

 But then why does most fruitcake you find in stores and also online taste dry and have fluorescent-looking candy in it?

-Looking into the definition and history of fruitcake can provide the insight we need.
+Looking into the definition and history of fruitcake can provide the insight I need.

 Making Sense Of The Many Variations Of Fruitcake